SO(10): a Case for Hadron Colliders: Phenomenology

-{\bf Phenomenology} The light predicted states, the weak triplet, the color octet and the scalar quark doublet are easily produced through their gauge interactions.
-What about their decays?
-Since the triplet and octet reside in the adjoint representation, their tiny couplings to fermions arise from $d=5$ Yukawa terms and are of order $M_{\rm W}/\Lambda$.
-For an octet this is the only source of its decay, implying $\tau_8 \simeq 8 \pi\, (\Lambda/M_{\rm W})^2 \,m_8^{-1} \simeq 10^3 \,{\rm s}$, for $m_8 \simeq {\rm TeV}$.
-The cosmological consequences of such a long-lived octet are going to be addressed in a future work.
+The light predicted states, the weak triplet, the color octet and the scalar quark doublet are easily produced through their gauge interactions.
+LHC has established lower limits on their masses on the order of TeV~\cite{Dorsner:2016wpm}.
+While the color octet is clearly degenerate, the mass splittings of the scalar quark doublet are small compared to its mass.